Abdul250-dev/alx-pwa-0x01/alx-movie-app/README.md

 npm i @ducanh2912/next-pwa
 npm i -D webpack
 Verify the installation by checking the package.json file for "webpack": "^5.94.0" and "@ducanh2912/next-pwa": "^10.2.9"

+## 1. Configure PWA in Next.js

+Objective: Update the next.config.mjs file to integrate the next-pwa package.

+Instructions:

+Open the next.config.mjs file in the root directory.